 Need a good natural post-workout recovery drink?
 Skip those artificially colored energy drinks and pasteurized, highly-processed, refined juices in bottles and tetra packs.
 Instead, prepare your own fresh, all-natural, and truly nourishing high-octane sports drink!
-They are easy to make and loaded with nutrition and will keep you from binging after a long and tiring workout.
+They are easy to make, loaded with nutrition, and will keep you from binging after a long and tiring workout.

 All you need is a large sports bottle and an insulated lunch box to carry along your smoothies or juices.
 Don’t forget to put an ice pack inside your insulated lunchbox to help keep your freshly made drink cold for hours.

 Here are some amazing vegan recipes to get you started.

 1. The Cocolina — A Coconut Spirulina Energy Drink

 Directions: Pour coconut water into a sports bottle and mix in the spirulina powder.
 Tightly secure bottle cap and shake well.
-If you cannot stand the taste of spirulina, just take 500mg tablets and down them with the coconut water in between training or workouts.
+If you cannot stand the taste of spirulina, just take 500mg tablets and down them with coconut water in between training or workouts.
 This can also be consumed as a pre-workout drink.

 2. Orange Flax Smoothie